 Hello everyone, this is Lulu!

 A little about me: I was originally born in China and adopted into a Minnesotan family.
-I grew up knowing I wanted to become a doctor and went to Iowa State University and majored in Nutritional Science Pre-Med.
+I grew up knowing I wanted to become a doctor and went to Iowa State University as a Pre-Med major.
 Initially going into college and throughout most of college, I thought I would go directly into medical school after graduating, however, I decided to take a detour on my pursuit of medicine by taking a break from academics.
 During my year off, I decided to apply for Fulbright because I didn't feel ready for medical school and wanted to try something completely different and outside of my comfort zone.
 I wanted to experience and travel to other countries before medical school and thought Fulbright could broaden my knowledge of other cultures/societies while also providing skill sets I could use during my medical career.

-Fun facts about me: I had never been outside of the United States prior to studying abroad in college (besides being adopted) but now I have been to four of the seven continents and travelled to over 20 countries.
+Fun fact about me: I had never been outside of the United States prior to studying abroad in college (besides being adopted) but now I have been to four of the seven continents and travelled to over 25 countries.
 This is when I developed a love for traveling and partially why I feel comfortable enough to move abroad for an entire year.
 I find experiencing new cultures and societies fascinating and this has led me to want to work for a humanitarian organization once I become a physician.
-My favorite hobby besides traveling is boxing.
-I got into boxing during college and have kept up with it and I'm even a member of a boxing gym.
-Boxing is a great stress reliever, but I also think it's incredibly fun and keeps me in shape.